 What is IPF?

 IPF is an as yet irreversible scarring process of the lungs.
 The two cardinal symptoms are shortness of breath and dyspnea.
 Most patients have slowly progressive symptoms.

 There are approximately 100,000 people with IPF in the United States.
 Each year about 34,000 new patients are diagnosed.
 Over the next 20 years, we expect these numbers to increase dramatically due to the aging of the baby boomers and improved survival of patients with Pulmonary Fibrosis.
 Most patients are diagnosed in their sixth, seventh or eight decade of life.

 It does not matter if your contribution is big or small.
 The important thing is to be part of the national and international voice calling for more awareness about IPF.
 Below are some easy ways to make a difference.

 1. Engage in social media.
 In just a few minutes you can visit, like or follow organizations and foundations dedicated to IPF.
-The Pulmonary Fibrosis Foundation and the Coalition for Pulmonary Fibrosis and Inspire Pulmonary Media (the entity behind this educational website) are great places to start.
+The Pulmonary Fibrosis Foundation and the Coalition for Pulmonary Fibrosis and this site are great places to start.
 Another great site is Patients Like Me.